Databases: Additional Resources and Databases Trials

 Access to databases is not limited to on-campus and from a desktop.
 You can now add a database app to your mobile device, and you can also access the databases from off-campus.

-Click the following link to get a search box that allows you to search in specific journals, resulting in showing the databases that include the journals: EBSCO's Full Text Finder
+Click the following link to get a search box that allows you to search in specific journals, resulting in showing the databases that include the journals: EBSCO's Publication Finder

 Click for a list of Current Periodicals and Newspapers (which can be found in our Circulating collection - please ask at the Lending Services desk for the exact location)